GTAB ByLaws

 Article III - Membership

-Membership in this non-profit organization shall be open to all who are interested in the purposes of the Association and upon payment of the current year’s dues.
+Membership in this non-profit organization is open to all individuals who are interested in the purposes of the GTAB, as set forth in Article II, and who have paid the current year’s dues.
+For the remainder of this document, “Membership” refers to the collective body of members.

 Article IV - Dues